martijn-on-fhir/fhir-server/README.md

 ## 📄 License

-This project is licensed under the UNLICENSED License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE.md) file for details.

 ## 🔗 Resources